69th Guards Rifle Division: Battles for Budapest

 Before dawn on January 2 the IV SS Panzer Corps began Operation Konrad I in an attempt to relieve Budapest.
 The German forces attacked from the direction of Tata and 4th Guards Army took emergency measures to shore up its right flank; among these the 69th Guards extended its frontage to free up the 62nd Guards to move into reserve in the Székesfehérvár area.
 The Army's commander, Army Gen. G. F. Zakharov, was determined to halt the German drive northwest of Bicske.
-By January 6 the division had been reassigned to the 135th Rifle Corps but continued to hold its previous positions.
+By 6 January, the division had been reassigned to the 135th Rifle Corps but continued to hold its previous positions.
 In the event this phase of the offensive was halted on the same day by the 31st Guards Rifle Corps.

-The second phase of Operation Konrad began on January 7 as the German command shifted the 23rd Panzer Division northwest of Székesfehérvár along with the rest of the III Panzer Corps.
+The second phase of Operation Konrad began on 7 January as the German command shifted the 23rd Panzer Division northwest of Székesfehérvár along with the rest of the III Panzer Corps.
 It was soon apparent that the immediate goal of the offensive was Bicske with an additional threat along the axis to Zámoly.
 The 135th Corps (69th Guards, 252nd Rifle Division and 1st Guards Fortified Region) defended along the Army's left flank.
-Overnight on January 7/8 the 69th Guards' sector was relieved by units of the 252nd and 1st Guards and pulled back into Army reserve in the Székesfehérvár area to organize the defense of the city from the north.
+Overnight on 7 and 8 January, the 69th Guards' sector was relieved by units of the 252nd and 1st Guards and pulled back into Army reserve in the Székesfehérvár area to organize the defense of the city from the north.
 This phase of the offensive was brought to a halt a few days later.
-The third phase began on January 18 and the Army's main concern became the defense of Székesfehérvár; the division had by now returned to 21st Guards Corps, forming its second echelon behind the 41st Guards and 84th Rifle Divisions and was one of the few reserves available to Zakharov as the offensive opened.
+The third phase began on 18 January and the Army's main concern became the defense of Székesfehérvár; the division had by now returned to 21st Guards Corps, forming its second echelon behind the 41st Guards and 84th Rifle Divisions and was one of the few reserves available to Zakharov as the offensive opened.